knuesel/callisto/src/rendering.typ

 #import "reading.typ": *
 #import "templates.typ"

-// A code template function that uses input and output template functions
+// A code template function that uses input and output template functions.
+// Both input and output keywords are forwarded to the input/output templates to
+// let them use this information for example to produce smaller spacing between
+// input and output when both components are rendered.
 #let _code-template(
   input-func,
   output-func,